An Overview of Early Chapter

 Characteristics of Early Chapter Books

 Children will find similar characteristics across the range of early chapter books.
-These qualities include:
+These characteristics give the reader a sense of comfort and familiarity, as well as helping them make independent choices about their own literacy likes and dislikes.
+The qualities include:

 - Layouts to support newly independent or struggling readers.